-A local Board staff member will be on the State Adult Education review committee for the Adult Education Request for Funding Proposals (RFP).
+A representative from the local board, or local Board staff member will be on the State AE review committee for the adult education Request for Funding Proposals (RFP).
+The board will select one/two people from the board to represent them on the AE review committee.
 The board reviewer will make sure that each of the submitted proposals are in alignment with the goals of the board.
-The next competitive process required for Title II under WIOA is in 2021 and must be complete with providers ready to begin on July 1, 2021.
-The current tentative timeline for the process is to release an RFP in February 2021 and the review the applications April/May and make selections for new providers by June to begin providing service on July 1, 2021.
+The next competitive process required for Title II under WIOA is in 2017 and must be complete with providers ready to begin on July 1, 2017.
+The current tentative timeline for the process is to release an RFP in January/February 2017 and the review the applications April/May and make selections for new providers by June to begin providing service on July 1, 2017.

-o.
 Attach current copies of Memorandums of Understanding or other executed cooperative agreements which define how all local service providers, including additional providers, will carry out the requirements for integration of and access to the entire set of services available in the local one-stop delivery system (20 CFR 679.560(b)(13)).